South Carolina Lawyers Explain the Risks of Midwife Birth Deliveries

 Help now for South Carolina mothers and children injured by midwife neglect

-At McGowan, Hood & Felder, LLC, our South Carolina midwife malpractice lawyers have the experience, resources, and skills to pursue midwife negligence claims.
+At McGowan, Hood, Felder & Phillips, LLC, our South Carolina midwife malpractice lawyers have the experience, resources, and skills to pursue midwife negligence claims.
 In addition to filing claims against the midwife, we seek to determine if any doctors, nurses, or hospitals were also responsible.
 To speak with a caring trusted attorney, please call 803-327-7800 or fill out our contact form to make an appointment for a free case evaluation at one of our offices in Anderson, Rock Hill, Columbia, Sumter, and Georgetown.